cst1201-d644/Turtle-Simulator/README.md

 ```
 Helpful hint!
 Try writing only a few method calls at a time, and then compile and test your method.
 Get used to this "write a little; test it; write a little more" workflow---it will make your life much easier in the future.

-After void draw() has been implemented, close the source code editor, and compile the project again from the Project window.
-If you cannot get it to compile, then it's probably something minor you mis-typed.
-Let us know if this happens, and we'll help you out.
-After compiling, instantiate a Bowtie object, and call void draw().
-This time, the drawing should automatically appear, and you've just completed your first method in Java!
+After void `draw()` has been implemented, compile the project again from the Project window.
+If you cannot get it to compile, then it's probably something minor you mistyped.
+Let me know if this happens, and I'll help you out.
+After compiling, instantiate a `Bowtie` object, and call void `draw()`.
+This time, the drawing should automatically appear.

 ### Part 2: Your Initials